-There are now some vegan versions of this oil that contain both the came active EPA and DHA that is so good for depression and anxiety, and these are derived from the plankton that the fish used in the fish oils feed from.
-These are supposed to have the same effect on depression, but I have not had the chance to try these yet as they are also very expensive.
+There are now some vegan versions of this oil that contain both the same active EPA and DHA that is so good for depression and anxiety, and these are derived from the plankton that the fish used in the fish oils feed from.
+They are supposed to have the same effect on depression, but I have not had the chance to try these yet as they are also very expensive.

-This is another biggy for helping to blast depression into kingdom come, wherever that is.
+This is another biggy for helping to blast your depression into kingdom come.
 Make sure you do some sweat inducing physical exercise at least 3 times a week, preferably doing one of these sessions in the fresh air for these two reasons: 1.
 Daylight helps to trigger the production of serotonin.
 2. Sunlight helps your body produce vitamin D (also a vital nutrient for depression), so a power walk or run on the beach will do you the power of good.
-Just be sure to get a sweat up to help release those deep seated toxins that can clog up your system and also contribute to depressive illness.
+Just be sure to get a sweat up to help release those deep seated toxins that can clog up your system and contribute to depressive illness.

 Weight Bearing Exercise

-Try and get some weight bearing exercise into you life as this is another MAJOR PLAYER in beating depression; you can check out this review of the studies that support this, The cascade of feel good endorphins that flood through your body after you have put tension onto your muscles helps blasts depression right out of your system – or so it feels like.
-This is because strength training burns up the stress hormone cortisol from your bloodstream, helping to make you feel serene and calm afterwards.
+Try and get some weight bearing exercise into you life as this is another MAJOR PLAYER in beating depression.
+You can check out this review of the studies that support this.
+The cascade of feel good endorphins that flood through your body after you have put tension onto your muscles, helps blast depression right out of your system – or so it definitely seems to feel like.
+This is because strength training burns up the stress hormone cortisol from your bloodstream, this helping to make you feel serene and calm afterwards.

 Weight bearing exercises include gym work, HITT training, hiking, tennis and dancing.